All Episodes

 NBCC accused the Coalition on Abortion Breast Cancer of using breast cancer as a scare tactic by asserting abortion leads to an increased risk of breast cancer.

-Well, that just that's what the research is.
+Well, that's what the research is.

 Anyway, typical libs, folks.

-Abortion is such the sacrament to the left that even a pill that pulls off the stunt of abortion without actually doing an abortion is not going to be investigated.
+You think abortion is such the sacrament to the left that even a pill that pulls off the stunt of abortion without actually doing an abortion is not going to be investigated.

 What?